ranrib/forfounders.io/source/_posts/raising-your-seed-part-1.md

 {% img https://images.unsplash.com/photo-1633158829875-e5316a358c6f?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY0OTAzNDY5MA&ixlib=rb-1.2.1&q=80&w=1080 800 600 '"Raising Your Seed Round"' %}

-# Raising Your Seed - Preparing for the Round
+# Raising Your Seed, Part 1: Preparing for the Round

 Fundraising is one of the fundamental aspects of a startup.
 But unfortunately, it’s also one of the most challenging areas.
 So we’ll try to make it simpler here.
 This blog series will cover the basics of raising your seed round - from getting ready for the round to meeting investors and eventually having money in the bank.